murkl/arch-os/docs/REFERENCE.md

 Signed **last**: the NVIDIA driver and the boot splash rebuild the kernel image afterwards, bypassing pacman and `sbctl`'s hook.
 Every signed file is recorded, so the hook catches the next rebuild.

+The keys are made **first**, with the boot images - before anything takes a snapshot. `/var/lib/sbctl` lives in `@`, so a snapshot from before the keys comes back unable to sign what it rebuilds, and with Secure Boot on the next kernel update would not start.
+The Recovery carries the keys over a rollback for the same reason: they belong to the firmware they are enrolled in, not to a point in time.

 ```mermaid
 flowchart LR
     B["boot loader installed"] --> D["NVIDIA driver<br/>+ boot splash"]